 Topology optimization of solid structures involves generating optimized shapes by minimizing an objective function such as compliance or mass within a material domain, subject to a set of displacement and load boundary conditions (Figure 1).
 With rapid advances in additive manufacturing and the associated design tools, topology optimization is becoming increasingly more prevalent as it allows optimized structures to be designed automatically.
-Existing methods include the density based approaches such as the Solid Isotropic Material with Penalization (SIMP) method [1, 2, 3, 4, 5, 6, 7, 8, 9, 10], grid based approaches [11, 12, 13, 14, 15, 16], moving boundary based approaches [17, 18, 19, 20, 21, 22, 23, 24, 25], and load-path based approaches [26, 27, 28].
-Although significant efforts have been made to improve solution efficiency, topology optimization methods remain to be computationally demanding and are not readily suited to be used inside other design optimization modules such as layout or configuration design tools [25, 29, 30].
+Existing methods include the density based approaches such as the Solid Isotropic Material with Penalization (SIMP) method [1,2,3,4,5,6,7,8,9,10], grid based approaches [11, 12, 13, 14, 15, 16], moving boundary based approaches [17, 18, 19, 20, 21, 22, 23, 24, 25], load-path based approaches [26, 27, 28], and optimal partitioning approaches [29, 30, 31].
+Although significant efforts have been made to improve solution efficiency, topology optimization methods remain to be computationally demanding and are not readily suited to be used inside other design optimization modules such as layout or configuration design tools [25, 32, 33].